 A PDS describes how a product works and provides you with information about the organisation that is offering it.
 Importantly, it will give you an understanding of the risks and returns and any fees and charges.

 You must be given the PDS before you invest in the financial product.

 If you’re considering investing in a company that is about to list on the sharemarket through an initial public offering (IPO), it’s important that you understand the company’s financial position before you go ahead.
-This guide will help you do that by explaining the ‘selected financial information’ table in the PDS.

 Every PDS has a key information summary at the front of the document.
 This summarises the most significant points about the product and guides you on where in the document to go to read more.